gradle/gradle/design-docs/done/publication-model.md

 4. When publishing, validate that (extension, classifier) is unique for each artifact.
 5. When publishing, validate that the artifact file exists and is a file.

-To customise a Maven publication:
+To customize a Maven publication:

     apply plugin: 'maven-publish'